keithreid-sfw/SomeRustKatas/README.md

 # SomeRustKatas

-Just some recreational coding in the TDD paradigm for this intersting language.
+Just some recreational coding in the TDD paradigm for this interesting language.

 I do this if I ever finish the crossword.